-Term Definition Affordable Housing Affordable housing is sub-divided into three distinct types of housing: Social Rented Affordable Rented; and Intermediate Housing: Social Rented, Affordable Rented and Intermediate housing which is provided to eligible households whose needs are not met by the market and which will remain affordable unless the subsidy is recycled for alternative affordable housing provision.
+Term Definition Affordable Housing Affordable housing is sub-divided into three distinct types of housing: Social Rented Affordable Rented; and Intermediate Housing.
+Affordable Housing : Social Rented, Affordable Rented and Intermediate housing which is provided to eligible households whose needs are not met by the market and which will remain affordable unless the subsidy is recycled for alternative affordable housing provision.
 Affordable Rented Housing: Housing which meets the Housing Corporation's Design and Quality Standards (or replacement standards) and which is let by a Registered Provider of Social Housing to a person allocated that Dwelling in accordance with the Council's Allocation Scheme at a controlled rent of no more than 80% of the local market rent.
-Intermediate Housing: Housing which meets the Housing Corporation's Design and Quality Standards (or replacement standards) and Shared Ownership housing.
-Social Rented Housing: Housing which meets the Housing Corporation's Design and Quality Standards (or replacement standards) and Shared Ownership housing.
-Social Rented Housing: Housing which meets the Housing Corporation's Design and Quality Standards (or replacement standards) and which is let by a Registered Provider of Social Housing to a person allocated state housing and Shared Ownership housing.
-Allocated sites determined through the national rent regime (Rent Influencing Regime guidance).
-Allocated sites are identified on a Policy [Proposals] Map within a Local Plan and illustrate the delivery of spatial policies and objectives of planning authorities.
+Intermediate Housing: Discounted Sale housing and Shared Ownership housing.
+Social Rented Housing: Housing which meets the Housing Corporation's Design and Quality Standards (or replacement standards) and which is let by a Registered Provider of Social Housing to a person allocated that dwelling in accordance with the Council's Allocation Scheme at a rent determined through the national rent regime (Rent Influencing Regime guidance).
 Amenity The pleasant character/aspects of a location which contribute to the enjoyment of residents or visitors.
 The Minister of Town and Country Planning in 1951 stated that 'anything ugly, dirty, noisy, crowded or uncomfortable may injure the interests of amenity'.
 Amenity is often a material consideration in planning decisions.
 (Source, PlanningHelp.org) Amenity Space Different from Amenity, as defined above.
 An area composed of on-site, common or private, indoor or outdoor space, designed for active or passive recreational use.
-Contextually Responsive Design / Vernacular Design which takes account of its setting.
-Development Development is defined in planning terms under the 1990 Town and Country Planning Act.
+Committed sites Sites with planning permission for development.
+Contextually Responsive Design which takes account of its setting.
+Design / Vernacular Development Development is defined in planning terms under the 1990 Town and Country Planning Act.
 Broadly, it is considered to be the carrying out of building, engineering, mining or other operation in, on, over or under land, or the making of any material change in the use of any building or other land.
 Most, but not all, forms of development require planning permission.
 Enclosure When buildings and/or boundaries physically define public and private spaces particularly through proportions between height and width in an area to create places that are comfortable to pedestrians.
 Green & Blue Infrastructure Green Infrastructure is a network or collection of quality green and blue (water) spaces and other environmental features that interlink and serve both nature conservation and health & wellbeing purposes.
 Green Gap An area of land which seeks to prevent settlement coalescence and where development is restricted to protect the openness of the landscape.